MediciHouse07/Learning_Records/economic_money_banking.md

 - treynor model on the foreign exchange case
 - x/y, price of USD, think of currency as good

+### 2-1

+2022/08/28

+- central bank is different comparing with dealer is, it can shrink its balance sheet
+- no liquidity if there is no dealer

+### 2-2

+2022/08/28

+0000<->0600

+- treynor model but in another direction

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>